 The first time James walked through the doors at Provision CARES Proton Therapy, he knew he’d made the right decision.
 He hadn’t even spoken with a physician yet or stepped foot into a treatment room.
 He hadn’t even gotten the proton therapy brochure that he’d come to pick up in the first place.

 On Day 1, as he stood in the lobby waiting for that brochure – an aggressive prostate cancer diagnosis looming large on his mind – a man approached him.
 As is often the case in the Provision lobby, the two strangers got to talking.
 They talked about cancer.
-They talked about proton therapy.
+They talked about proton therapy for prostate cancer .
 They talked about the weekly lunch and learns at Provision.
 And the sandwiches.
 Oh, James remembers the sandwiches!

 But above all, one thing stood out to James during that conversation.
 The man said five memorable words that proved to James he was exactly where he needed to be: